Cinema of Canada: Creating an independent film industry

 Another important early effort in independent feature film production was undertaken by Vancouver cinematographer Arthur D. Kean, who spent almost four years producing and promoting his picture, Policing the Plains (1927).
 Based on a non-fiction book about the Royal North West Mounted Police by Roderick G. MacBeth, Kean's feature was intended to counteract the sensationalized image of the force as depicted in the Hollywood adventure potboilers of the period.
 Work commenced in 1924 under Kean's Western Pictures Company (which was unincorporated); in 1925 the project was reorganized under a new company, Policing the Plains Productions Ltd. Kean received extensive cooperation from the Royal Canadian Mounted Police over the long period of principal photography (March 1924–August 1927), but the production suffered numerous delays, as well as chronic financial and logistical problems.
 Policing the Plains premiered in Toronto in December 1927, but Kean was unable to secure further distribution and exhibition, and the film was shelved.
 The picture still existed in 1937, but eventually the negative and the sole print were lost or destroyed.

 The Werewolf is regarded as the first horror film in Canadian history.

 Trenton, Ontario, despite its small size, was a major film production area and had one of the few studios to last longer than a few years.
 Canadian National Features, founded by George Brownridge, construction a studio in the town and raised a financial capital of $500,000, with $278,000 coming within the first week, in 1916.
 However, the company suspended production after spending $43,000 on its first two films, The Marriage Trap and Power, and declared bankruptcy with $79,000 in assets.
 The studio in Trenton was taken over by the Pan American Film Corporation in 1918, but only released one film before closing.
 Brownridge founded Adanac Producing Company and released the two Canadian National Features films in 1918.
 Brownridge shifted production towards corporate sponsorships by displaying products in dramatized films.
 Brownridge sought a sponsorship from the CPR and John Murray Gibbon saw Power and asked Brownridge to make anti-Bolshevik films during the First Red Scare.
 Adanac was reorganized in 1919, with Brownridge as its managing director and Denis Tansey, a member of parliament, as its president.
 The Great Shadow was released in 1920, after being filmed in Canada rather than New York as Brownridge wanted to create a domestic film industry, and was a critical and financial success although the CPR pulled its public support before its release.
-However, the company went bankrupt with Brownridge balming Harley Knoles's wastefulness and Selznick Pictures's distribution policy.
+However, the company went bankrupt with Brownridge blaming Harley Knoles's wastefulness and Selznick Pictures's distribution policy.
 Brownridge sold the Trenton studio to the Ontario Motion Picture Bureau in 1924, and it continued to be used, with Carry on, Sergeant! as the sole fictional work filmed there, until Mitchell Hepburn ordered its closure in 1934, and it was turned into a community centre.